Scrum for beginners. Part 1: team & roles

 Scrum is a framework, not a methodology

-What are the roles in Scrum team?
+What are the roles in the Scrum team?

-What is a role of development team?
+What is the role of the development team?

-A development team is a group of people consisting of exactly 3 to 9 people.
+A development team is a group of people consisting of 3 to 9 people.
 There cannot be more or less of them.
 Similar restrictions, which are present in Scrum, are extremely important and must be observed.
-This group works directly to achieve their goal.
+This group works directly to achieve their common goal.
 In Scrum, each member of the development team is called a developer, although they may have different skills and specializations.
-For example, they can be various degrees and types of programmers, testers, but also analysts, project managers.
+For example, there can be various degrees and types of programmers, testers, but also analysts, project managers.

 Each development team member is equally important

-Scrum Master and Product Owner are not included in the development team, unless they perform additional work bringing the team closer to achieving the assumed goal.
+Scrum Master and Product Owner are not included in the development team unless they perform additional work bringing the team closer to achieving the assumed goal.
 However, this is not recommended due to possible conflicts of interest.

-What is a role of Scrum Master?
+What is the role of Scrum Master?